Colorado vs. Arizona NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Colorado and its opponents have combined for 46.5 points only twice this year.
+- Colorado and its opponents have combined for 46.5 points -- this matchup's over/under -- just two times this year.

 - Arizona's games have gone over 46.5 points in three of five chances this season.

-- Saturday's over/under is 15.9 points higher than the combined 30.6 PPG average of the two teams.
+- The two teams combine to score 30.6 points per game, 15.9 less than the total in this contest.

-- The 55.4 points per game these two squads have allowed to opponents this season are 8.9 more than the 46.5 total in this contest.
+- These two squads surrender a combined 55.4 points per game, 8.9 more than this contest's over/under.

 - The Buffaloes and their opponents have scored an average of 48.9 points per game in 2021, 2.4 more than Saturday's total.